NatLibFi/finna-solr/README.md

 3. Run ./install_solr.sh
 4. chown the files and directories to solr user
 5. Copy vufind/solr.in.finna.sh.sample to vufind/solr.in.finna.sh and edit as required
-6. Use the following command to start Solr manually:
+6. Use the following commands to start or stop Solr manually:

         SOLR_INCLUDE=vufind/solr.in.finna.sh vendor/bin/solr start

+        SOLR_INCLUDE=vufind/solr.in.finna.sh vendor/bin/solr stop

 7. To enable startup via system init and management with service command in init-based systems like RHEL 6.x, copy vufind/solr.finna-init-script to file /etc/init.d/solr, make it executable, change the paths in it and execute the following commands: